matloff/fastStat/README.md

 # Lesson TRADE:  the Bias-Variance Tradeoff

-In the above histogram of the **erps** data, the graph seems, for example, to be increasing from 2.5 o 4.5.
+In the above histogram of the **erps** data, the graph seems, for example, to be increasing from 2.5 to 4.5.
 Consider in particular the bin from 3.5 to 4.

 The increasing nature of the histogram in that region suggests that the